maite-marques/maite-marques/README.md

 ### Hi there 👋

-I was always curious about how the things work, how to build things.
-And programming allows me to do that.
+I was always curious about how things work and how to build them.
+Programming allows me to do that.
 To build things, starting from scratch and see it working at the end.
 It's so satisfying.

 #### Work, work, work :sparkles: